AlexanderFarrell/adventure_game_python/readme.md

 # Adventure Game in Pygame & Python

 This game is a tile-based 2D adventure game created with Pygame.
-The video for this step can be found here []()
+The video for this step can be found here [Tiles and Sprites in Pygame - Adventure Game Part 1](https://www.youtube.com/watch?v=w8i5sizgVNs)

 ## Setup